CuiChris/variable-resolver/readme.txt

 Folder name conventions:
-_all: this folder contains files apply to all targets. env folder: can be anything and you can define as many folders as you want e.g. intdev, local, prod
+_all: this folder contains files apply to all targets. target folder: can be anything and you can define as many folders as you want e.g. dev, local, prod

 Templates:
 The utility uses Python jinja2 template engine, variable syntax is {{ variable key(supports namespace) }}
 Example: {{ JVM.Startup }}, {{ landing_page_port }}

 Settings:
-Should create folder for each env(e.g. local, intdev or prod) under "settings" folder, "_all" applies to all targets.
+Should create folder for each target(e.g. local, dev or prod) under "settings" folder, "_all" applies to all targets.
 Settings supports ini/json/yaml format, accepts ".ini", ".json" and ".yml" only.
 You can create as many setting files as you want, but all variable keys should be unique.
-Eventually the utility merges all setting files and OS env variables to a single dictionary before apply it to all template files.
+Eventually the utility merges all setting files and OS environment variables to a single dictionary before apply it to all template files.
 Priorities(from highest to lowest) when multiple definitions for same variable name
 - Variables defined in specific target folder
 - Variables defined in "_all" folder